 If you were in great physical health prior to your surgery with strong abdominal muscles, your recovery will be much faster.
 You might be able to return to work after a couple of weeks.
 Some of our Portland tummy tuck patients need up to four weeks of recovery.

 Light exercise will help your healing process.
 It reduces swelling and lowers the chance of blood clots.
 But strenuous exercise should be avoided until you feel up to it.

-The goal is to have your tummy tuck in Portland done as efficiently and comfortably as possible with a result that will give you a youthful appearance and a new sense of self-confidence.
+The goal is to have your tummy tuck done as efficiently and comfortably as possible with a result that will give you a youthful appearance and a new sense of self-confidence.
 The results are usually long lasting and a great choice for a new you.